1940 Air Terminal Museum: Restoration and modern use

-Funding and special events
+Events

 The 2008-2009 Win-A-Plane raffle winner received this aircraft when his or her ticket was drawn in July 2009.

 The 1940 Air Terminal Museum receives funding through grants from many private and public foundations, as well as individual donors.
 The museum also operates a Members' Program, which allows special access to some functions for members.
 The museum and its buildings are also available for private functions.

 HAHS currently benefits from several fundraisers: